Khum1/hangman/README.md

 ## Conclusion

-This task has allowed me to learn more about Classes and how they are used as well as delving deeper into for and while loops.
+This task has allowed me to delve deeper into my knowledge and understanding of for and while loops and begin practicing and understanding OOP (Classes).

-To improve this I have refactored the image as my initial code was quite bulky, this commit was taken before the refactor: https://github.com/Khum1/hangman/commit/aed4f81bede7758bcded7fd254a414ec2a8be30d
-Further improvement could be made by refactoring more of the code.